-- Put violets in a clean glass jar. (a jar large enough to hold 3 cups of liquid)
+- Use a jar that is large enough to hold 3 cups of liquid.

 - Fill jar 1/2 full of violets.

 - Pour 2 cups white wine vinegar over violets.

 - If you only have a metal cap, place a layer or two of plastic wrap between cap and vinegar.